ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Preliminaries and notation

 \section{Preliminaries and notation}

-In this section, we formalize the debate between an Actor (a model that provides answers) and a Critic (a model that provides feedback to the actor) while also introducing the notation that will be used throughout the remainder of the paper.
+In this section, we formalize multi-agent collaboration between an Actor (an agent that provides answers) and a Critic (an agent that provides feedback to the actor) while also introducing the notation that will be used throughout the remainder of the paper.

 Let $(x, y)\sim \mathcal{D}$ be a task-answer pair source from a distribution of tasks and answers $\mathcal{D}$.
-For a given task $x$, two models -- an actor model responsible for providing answers and a critic model responsible for providing feedback and assistance to the actor model -- engage in an iterative discussion over $T$ rounds, to correctly infer the answer $y$.
-Let $\theta_a$ and $\theta_c$ be the parameters of actor and critic models, respectively.
-The iterative discussion between these two models is as follows: \begin{enumerate} \item At round $t=0$ a task $x$ is given to the actor $\theta_a$ who provides an initial response $z_a^{(0)}$. \item Next, still at round $t=0$, the critic $\theta_c$ views task $x$ and $z_a^{(0)}$, then provides feedback $z_c^{(0)}$. \item For each round $t>0$, the actor views the task $x$, its own previous response $z_a^{(t-1)}$ and the critic's feedback $z_c^{(t-1)}$, then provides an updated response $z_a^{(t)}$. \item After the actor's new response $z_a^{(t)}$, the critic provides the feedback $z_c^{(t)}$ based on $z_a^{(t)}$. \end{enumerate}
+For a given task $x$, two agents -- an actor agent responsible for providing answers and a critic agent responsible for providing feedback and assistance to the actor agent -- engage in an iterative discussion over $T$ rounds, to correctly infer the answer $y$.
+Let $\theta_a$ and $\theta_c$ be the parameters of actor and critic agent, respectively.
+The iterative discussion between these two agents is as follows: \begin{enumerate} \item At round $t=0$ a task $x$ is given to the actor $\theta_a$ who provides an initial response $z_a^{(0)}$. \item Next, still at round $t=0$, the critic $\theta_c$ views task $x$ and $z_a^{(0)}$, then provides feedback $z_c^{(0)}$. \item For each round $t>0$, the actor views the task $x$, its own previous response $z_a^{(t-1)}$ and the critic's feedback $z_c^{(t-1)}$, then provides an updated response $z_a^{(t)}$. \item After the actor's new response $z_a^{(t)}$, the critic provides the feedback $z_c^{(t)}$ based on $z_a^{(t)}$. \end{enumerate}

 The accuracy of this procedure is measured via the correctness of the actor's final response, i.e., $\mathbb{I}\big[\zeta(z_a^{(T)})=y\big]$.
 Where $\zeta$ is a function that extracts \emph{answers} from text-based responses.
 For example if $z_a^{(T)} = $ ``The sky is blue", then $\zeta(z_a^{(T)})=$``blue".
-With this notation and formalization of debate, we introduce our framework for training actor-critic teams to debate.
+With this notation and formalization of multi-agent collaboration, we introduce our framework for training actor-critic teams.